Erickvami/test_KnowledgeCity/README.md

 Database connection is inside json file called "mysql.json".
 App must be installed with "fswd" folder inside www directory created by the WAMP server on installation.
 Class.sql is backup file to inport it in http://localhost/phpmyadmin/ the database is called the same way "class".
+Link to main file should be http://localhost/fswd/login.html with that configuration